 I have a pair of picturesque, riverfront hobby farms, each with a large 4-bedroom house.
-I am transitioning the farms to more of a communal space with plans for an ashram/yoga retreat in one of the houses.
+I am transitioning the farms to more of a communal space with plans for an ashram / yoga retreat / wellness centre in one of the houses.

 There are three acres of wild blueberries that I want to convert to organic production, six acres of pasture, and about eight acres of woods that provide more than enough firewood to heat both homes without having to clear-cut any areas.
-We used to have lots of beautiful alpacas, but sometimes life has other plans for us.
-My partner and I went our separate ways last year, and the alpacas were sold while I was briefly away.
-I intend to rebuild the alpaca herd and create beautiful alpaca fibre items again. :-)
+I have a small herd of alpacas!
+I would like some help with them and with creating beautiful alpaca fibre items. :-)

-In the past, we harvested a small portion of our food from the property, and my vision is to increase that slowly and steadily every year.
+In the past, I harvested a small portion of my food from the property, and my vision is to increase that slowly and steadily every year.
 Some of the new areas of activity that I want to undertake (once the right long-term partners/cohabitants are found) are:

 -bee-keeping (which will also help pollinate the blueberry field)